deweylab/RSEM/README.md

 `vertebrate_mammalian/Homo_sapiens/all_assembly_versions/GCF_000001405.31_GRCh38.p5`. `GCF_000001405.31_GRCh38.p5`
 is the latest annotation version when this section was written.

-Download and unzip the genome and annotation files to your working directory:
+Download and decompress the genome and annotation files to your working directory:

 ```
 ftp://ftp.ncbi.nlm.nih.gov/genomes/refseq/vertebrate_mammalian/Homo_sapiens/all_assembly_versions/GCF_000001405.31_GRCh38.p5/GCF_000001405.31_GRCh38.p5_genomic.fna.gz